Location: Genoa Park, 303 W. Broad St., Columbus, OH 43215

 Are you primarily from one place or all Latinos?

 All Latinos.
 We have people from Mexico, Dominican Republic, Ecuador, Cuba, etc. Even Asian people come over here and have fun.
 We welcome everyone.
 If you don’t know anything about our culture, come., and we will educate you.
 People fear what they don’t understand.
 Ask us.
 All Latino people are not drug dealers.
 All Latino people are not illegal immigrants.
 We are a group of people who love people.
 We may be loud, but we are positive and love having fun.

 I save the place.
 Everybody knows where to come to have fun and be with their family.
 We welcome new people with open arms.
 They have fun and then they become part of the family.

 Sidebar: This group was enjoying themselves!
 I thought they might be a paid group to add percussion to the performers.
 I loved their vibe.
 Once in the section, you can feel the connection.

-My take: This festival was well attended.
+This festival was well attended.
 It was crowded.
 People were in the shade, walking by the vendors, sitting and listening to the music, dancing, etc. Thus far, this has been the highest attendance that I have viewed at Genoa Park on a Sunday or even Saturday.
 It appeared that everyone was in chill mode.
 People were supporting the festival, not only with their presence, but with the money, buying food, drinks, etc… I had a blast.